-The third work session should occur after the full draft HIRA has been distributed to the working group, or approximately during the fifth or sixth month of the project.
+The second work session should occur after the full draft HIRA has been distributed to the working group, or approximately during the fourth month of the project.

-- Agenda - Handout 1 Problem statements from HIRA (completed by the working group in Work Session 2, and refined by the facilitator prior to Work Session 3).
+- Agenda - Handout 1 Problem statements from HIRA (completed by the working group in Work Session 1 and refined by the facilitator prior to Work Session 2).

-Supporting materials (e.g., agenda, handouts, etc.) for Work Session 3 are provided at the end of this work session description.
+Supporting materials (e.g., agenda, handouts, etc.) for Work Session 2 are provided in the Appendix.

 Share relevant updates with the larger group.
-Discuss any upcoming community engagement activities related to this project.
+Discuss any upcoming community engagement activities related to the project.